 So often, I feel guilty when I take a break.
 If I am not constantly doing something, like cleaning or cooking or working on this blog, then I feel like I’m a slacker.

 I really struggled with this.
 Like, a lot.
+It’s so easy to feel like a failure as a mother.

 And then one day, the principal at the school I was teaching at told me, “Tiffany, life is like a marathon.
 It is not a sprint.
 You need to pace yourself.”